optimizely/csharp-sdk/README.md

 ### Feature Management Access

-To access the Feature Management configuration in the Optimizely dashboard, please contact your Optimizely account executive.
+To access the Feature Management configuration in the Optimizely dashboard, please contact your Optimizely customer success manager.

 ## Use the Csharp SDK

 See the Optimizely Feature Experimentation [developer documentation](https://docs.developers.optimizely.com/experimentation/v4.0-full-stack/docs/csharp-sdk) to learn how to set up your first Csharp project and use the SDK.

-## Development

 #### Initialization